-Hi and welcome to my website and to my art therapy and counselling practice on the Central Coast, Australia.
-It's a work in progress - as is much of life, I believe - and I hope you find something valuable or useful, beautiful or interesting, while you're here.
+Hi.
+Welcome to my website and to my creative arts therapy practice.
+My site is a work in progress - as is much of life, I believe - and I hope you find something valuable or useful, beautiful or interesting, while you're here.

 We live in a fragmented world, endless amounts of information come our way every day.
-To not become fragmented ourselves, to lead lives where there is a strong connection between our internal and external world, is - as they say - a challenge.
+To remain whole, to lead lives where there is a strong connection between our internal and external worlds, is a challenge.

-Becoming an art therapist has made me whole.
-It has enabled me to come home to myself, to bring home all the disparate parts of me that have lain scattered and broken, lost and forlorn, in the different parts of the world that my journey through life has taken me.
+Becoming an art therapist has made me into a very content, very creative human being.
+It has enabled me to come home to myself, to bring home all the disparate parts of me that have lain scattered and broken, lost and forlorn, in the different parts of the world my journey through life has taken me.

 Art therapy processes allow us to tap into our own uniqueness, to access our own wisdom and to make our own path through the intricacies of life.
 Carl Gustav Jung said, "We carry within us the wonders we seek without; there is all Africa and her prodigies in us."
-It's easy to forget this in an information-rich but wisdom-poor world.
+It's easy to forget the beauty of this complexity in an information-rich but wisdom-poor world.